The Effects of Nicotine Cessation

 Relaxation through mind clearing and slow deliberate breathing can help induce sleep.
 Mental relaxation can be as simple as slowly clearing your mind of all other thoughts by focusing exclusively on a single object or color.
 If your sleep continues to be disrupted and is affecting your health, safety or performance then turn to your physician or pharmacist for assistance.
 Don't allow sleep to be your mind's junkie excuse to destroy your quest to meet and become comfortable as "you" again.

 As a general rule of thumb, normal daily fluid intake should equal a minimum of one-half your body weight in ounces daily.
-A cool glass of water may not only taste refreshing it may stimulate a small earned release of dopamine -- that "aaah" sensation.
-Add in a few deep deep "aaah" breaths and you may just begin to sense the beauty of the gradually emerging "you" as neurochemical sensitivity and control again is regulated by life not nicotine.
-If we have any concerns about chest tightness, it never hurts to pick up the phone and give our doctor a call.
+A cool glass of water may not only taste refreshing, it may stimulate a small earned release of dopamine -- that "aaah" sensation.
+Add in a few deep deep "aaah" breaths and you may just begin to sense the beauty of the gradually emerging "you," as neuro-chemical sensitivity and control again is regulated by life not nicotine.

 Slight Sore Throat